Department of Design Tech

 High Energy Density Carbon-Cement Supercapacitors for Architectural Energy Storage

-Design Tech Associate Professor James Weaver, who has a joint appointment in Cornell Engineering's Materials Science & Engineering (MSE), co-authored a paper reporting a carbon-cement supercapacitor material that combines structural and energy-storage functions to dramatically boost energy density in load-bearing concrete elements.
+Design Tech Associate Professor James Weaver, who has a joint appointment in Cornell Engineering's Materials Science & Engineering (MSE), coauthored a paper reporting a carbon-cement supercapacitor material that combines structural and energy-storage functions to dramatically boost energy density in load-bearing concrete elements.

 -